SebastianBaltes/PersistentFragmentTabs/README.md

 PersistentFragmentTabs
 ======================

+For Android Development.
 This is a simple and small framework for navigation tabs and fragment switching and handling of up and back navigation.
 Each tab has its own stack of fragments.
 It uses [ActionBarSherlock](http://actionbarsherlock.com/) and is compatible back to API level 8.